esciencecenter-digital-skills/esciencecenter-digital-skills.github.io/_posts/2019-05-29-CSS-Amsterdam.md

 ---
 layout: post
-title: May 2019 - CSS Amsterdam
+title: Open Science and Software best practices, May 2019, CSS Amsterdam
 ---
 We gave a 2-hour workshop for the [Computational Social Science Amsterdam](https://cssamsterdam.github.io/) community.